 - If you are disabled and receive PIP, then please check out our access page to find out more about disability provisions.

 However, if you’re feeling nosy we encourage visitors to use the local shops where possible and help support the local community.
-Vegans can get basic commodities as well as loads of treats and the local bakeries are always worth a visit, but check out the Chicken Cow Cafe on site for all your wholesome sweet and savoury needs.
+Vegans can get basic commodities as well as loads of treats and the local bakeries and delis are always worth a visit.

-Or get in touch with Camplight, who will set up a tent for you, to take some of your camping stresses away.
+Or get in touch with Camplight, who will set up a tent for you, along with a sleeping bag and roll mat to take some of your camping stresses away.

 However, if sleeping anywhere near the ground really isn’t for you there is a plentiful supply of local inns and great countryside accommodation in Herefordshire.
-Check out: Visit Herefordshire and Go Herefordshire for more info.
+Check out Visit Herefordshire for more info.

-Once on site, never challenge thieves, but immediately report to campsite stewards any unknown person entering your tent, this includes someone “accidentally” entering the wrong tent or looking for a friend.
+Once on site, never challenge thieves, but immediately report to campsite stewards any unknown person entering your tent; this includes someone “accidentally” entering the wrong tent or looking for a friend.
 You are also the eyes and ears of the festival so let a steward or security personnel know if you see anything suspicious.
-Make friends with your neighbours, watch out for each other.
+Make friends with your neighbours and watch out for each other.
 Always keep valuable items about your person.
 Split cash between your pockets, don’t have a wallet sticking out.
 Never leave bags unattended.
 Place valuables in your sleeping bag when you go to sleep.
 Keep your camp tidy & your tent messy.
 Having a messy tent will make it harder for thieves to find items they are looking for.
-Consider using cheap phones for festival use.
-If you think you have been the victim of crime then please report this to our Info Office staff straight away.
-For more information please read our safety at festivals page.
+Consider using cheap phones for festival use and stick your phone number onto your keys.
+Save contact details of a mate at the festival are on your lock screen or write their details on a sticky label on the back of your phone.
+If you think you have been the victim of crime or have lost any property then please report this to our Info Office staff straight away.
+For more information on keeping your belongings and yourself safe, please read our safety at festivals page.